Avondale, Harare

 Avondale is a residential suburb in north and northwest Harare, Zimbabwe, located about 3.5 km north of Harare city centre and just west of Mount Pleasant.
 It is the earliest suburb established in Harare, having been laid out in 1903.
 Prior to becoming a suburb Avondale was a dairy farm and was named after Avondale, County Wicklow, Ireland the home of the 19th-century Irish politician Charles Stewart Parnell.
 Avondale was incorporated into Harare Municipality in 1934.

 Location

-The neighbourhood's western border is an extension known as Avondale West that forms part of the Harare's northwest suburbs.
+The neighbourhood's western border is an extension known as Avondale West, that forms part of Harare's northwest suburbs.
 Avondale is bordered to its north by Emerald Hill and Mount Pleasant.
-Its southern border along Lomagundi Road, beyond which lies the Greencroft and Avonlea neighborhoods to the west while to the southwest of the neighborhood lies Mabelreign.
+Its southern border runs along Lomagundi Road, beyond which lie the Greencroft and Avonlea neighborhoods to the west, while Mabelreign lies to the southwest.

 History

 Avondale is one of Harare's oldest suburbs, formally laid out in 1903, just over a decade after the city itself.
 Before its incorporation as a suburb, Avondale was a dairy farm and was named after Avondale, County Wicklow, Ireland the home of the 19th-century Irish politician Charles Stewart Parnell.

 The first official marriage ceremony in Zimbabwe took place on Avondale farm in 1894 when the Count de la Panouse was married to Fanny Pearson (Countess Billie) by Lt Col. Marshall Hole, the Chief Magistrate of Salisbury.
 Countess Billie managed the dairy farm and at the time supplied Salisbury with 100 bottles of milk a day and 100 pounds of butter a week.

 Independence, ushered in a wave of gentrification in Avondale proper in the 1980s and 1990s, and the area is now a more mainstream and popular location with coffeehouses, restaurants, bars, fast casual food, theatres and retail stores.
 Since 1997, the weekly Avondale Flea Market has operated a curio and farmers market near Avondale Shopping Centre.